 - Do not come if you feel sick or have had a known recent exposure to Covid-19.

-- Online signup is required.
-Signup information will be in the GMBC Listserv announcement for each ride or event.
-If you do not subscribe to the Listserv you may look up the announcements here.
+- Online signup is required for contact tracing.
+Signup information will be in the GMBC Listserv announcement and the Events calendar for each ride or event.
+Please do not sign up more than a few days in advance so your Covid attestations are current as of the ride date.

 - 0105/01/2020No events